User behavior analysis

-By selecting Other actions, you can analyze the Other actions' duration, i.e. the duration of all actions, that aren't the first or the last action of a users' session.
+By selecting Other actions, you can analyze the Other actions' duration, which is the duration of all actions that aren't the first or the last action of a users' session.
 You can also inspect the Apdex rating of these actions.

 The Problems section indicates problems that have been automatically detected by Davis, the Dynatrace AI-driven root-causation engine.
-Just click on a problem to learn further details.
+Just select a problem to learn further details.

 Top conversion goals

 The Top conversion goals section shows the conversion rate of your defined goals.
-Click View full details at the bottom right corner of this section to review overall metrics related to your conversion goals or to analyze progress toward specific goals.
-Alternatively, you can access the conversion analysis page, if you click a specific conversion goal.
+Select View full details at the bottom right corner of this section to review overall metrics related to your conversion goals or to analyze progress toward specific goals.
+Alternatively, you can access the conversion analysis page, if you select a specific conversion goal.
 In this case

 Top 3 bounces